The Physics of Fast Radio Bursts: Basic plasma physics

 Electrons gyrate in magnetic fields and radiate.
 For non-relativistic electrons, the emitted {\em cyclotron radiation} spectrum is line-like, with the main power at the Larmor frequency $\omega_{\rm B}$ and progressively lower powers at its higher harmonics.

 A relativistic electron with Lorentz factor $\gamma_e$ radiates {\em synchrotron radiation} with a characteristic radiation frequency \citep{rybicki79}

+where $\alpha$ is the pitch angle between the electron velocity and magnetic field.
 The power 2 for $\gamma_e$ is due to the following three factors: (1) the relativistic mass is larger by a factor of $\gamma_e$; (2) the fraction of the orbital time with radiation beamed towards an observer is smaller by a factor of $2/\gamma_e$ due to the relativistic beaming effect; and (3) the observed timescale is shorter than the emission timescale by roughly a factor of $(1-\beta) \sim 1/(2\gamma_e^2)$, where $\beta$ is the dimensionless speed of the electron.
-If synchrotron radiation is responsible for the FRB emission (e.g. within the framework of the synchrotron maser model), the required condition is $\gamma_e^2 B_\parallel \simeq (360 \ {\rm G}) \ \nu_{\rm FRB,9}$.
+If synchrotron radiation is responsible for the FRB emission (e.g. within the framework of the synchrotron maser model), the required condition is $\gamma_e^2 B \sin\alpha \simeq (360 \ {\rm G}) \ \nu_{\rm FRB,9}$.

 The relativistic beaming effect for synchrotron radiation is valid under the vacuum approximation.
 In a plasma, with the refraction index $n_r \equiv \sqrt{\epsilon} < 1$, the beaming angle $\theta_b$ becomes $\sqrt{1-n_r^2\beta^2}$ rather than $\sqrt{1-\beta^2}$.
 If $n_r$ deviates from unity much more than $\beta$, one has $\theta_b \sim \sqrt{1-n_r^2} = \omega_p/\omega$ and synchrotron radiation is suppressed \citep{rybicki79}.
 One may define the Razin frequency by equating $\theta_b$ and $1/\gamma_e$, which gives